0x646e78/sonarq/README.md

 sonarq - Local sonarqube scanning solution
 ---

-`sonarq.py` provides a quick & easy local sonarqube scanner & server solution, driven from the cli.
+`sonarq.py` provides a quick & easy local sonarqube scanner & server solution driven from the cli.

 sonarq was created to assist whitebox application assessments.
-It uses docker to run ephemeral scanners and a sonarqube server available locally.
+It uses docker to run ephemeral scanners and a sonarqube server which is available locally.

 ## Use